High Blood Pressure (Hypertension)

 How is high blood pressure diagnosed?

 High blood pressure is diagnosed with a blood pressure monitor.
 This is a common test for healthcare provider visits.
 A healthcare provider will place a band (cuff) around your arm.
 The band is attached to a small pump and a meter.
 They will squeeze the pump.
 It will feel tight around your arm.
 Then they will stop and watch the meter.
 This provides the healthcare provider with 2 numbers that make up your blood pressure.
 The top number is your systolic reading (the peak blood pressure when your heart is squeezing blood out).
 The bottom number is your diastolic reading (the pressure when your heart is filling with blood).
 You may also hear the doctor or nurse say a blood pressure is “120 over 80.”
-According to Health Canada:
+According to Heart and Stroke Canada:

 *If you have diabetes or kidney disease, what is considered high blood pressure may be lower than for other people.
 Contact your healthcare provider about what is considered high blood pressure for you.

 The higher your blood pressure is, the more often you need to check it.